MaheshK523/NLP-music-sentimentanalysis/docs/METHODOLOGY.md

 download.
 Given the same package version, text, chunk size, and threshold, its output is deterministic.
 JSON keys and CSV score objects are serialized in a stable order.

+Transformer output depends on the downloaded model revision, Transformers and PyTorch versions, hardware kernels, and local cache.
+Record those details when publishing derived results.

+## Evaluation needed before research claims

+A defensible evaluation should define a licensed, independently labeled test set; an annotation protocol; inter-rater agreement; per-label precision, recall, and F1; calibration; multilingual coverage; and error analysis for